mattjmorrison/django-media-masher/README.rst

 and optimized code, different file names or directories.

-Finally, I don't want to have any server side processing for my static CSS and JavaScript files, that shouldn't be necessary.
+Finally, I don't want to have any server side processing for my static CSS and JavaScript files if I don't have to, that shouldn't be necessary.

 What are Related Files?
 ===================